Huluaccount2/Dih-Lyrics/README.md

 # dihlyrics

-Real-time Spotify lyrics -> Discord custom status
+Puts your song lyrics in your discord status

 Fork/continuation of `lyrics-status`, expanded with WebSocket status updates, a richer settings panel, terminal album art, profiles, status effects, and per-song timing tools.